Family and Martial Support In Anaheim That Works

 Data Source: California Department of Education, California Basic Educational Data System (CBEDS).
 Accessed online at http://www.cde.ca.gov/ds/sd/cb/studentdatafiles.asp (May 2010).

-- Footnote: LNE (Low Number Events) refers to data that have been suppressed because there were fewer than 20 cases in the numerator.
+• Footnote: LNE (Low Number Events) refers to data that have been suppressed because there were fewer than 20 cases in the numerator.
 N/A means that data are not available.
-For example, data for “Multi-racial” teens are not available prior to 2000.
+For example, data for “Multi-racial” teens are not available before 2000.

 Are you in need of parenting skills or marital support?